binaryphile/binaryphile.github.io/_posts/2022-01-08-environment-variables.md

 You'll see .bashrc mistakenly recommended as a place to set or modify environment variables.
-The problem with .bashrc for environment variables is that it's frequently loaded.
+The problem with .bashrc for environment variables is that it's frequently loaded then reloaded.
 Whenever a new interactive shell is started, .bashrc is loaded.
 If it is the first time that the shell is being loaded, an environment variable set in .bashrc will be set correctly.
 However, the process may not end there.
 If a command ends up spawning another interactive shell, .bashrc will be loaded again.
 The environment variable will already exist from the ancestor shell, when .bashrc sets/changes it again.
 If the variable is being set in .bashrc, any intervening change to the environment variable will then be overwritten.
 Alternatively if the variable is being modified in .bashrc, the change will occur again.
 This can, for example, extend PATH with multiple copies of the directory.

 For these reasons, .bash_profile is the right place to modify environment variables like PATH.
 It is only loaded once, by the